amingolmahalle/HttpClientToCurlGenerator/README.md

 ---

 ## 📖 Overview

-**HttpClientToCurl** is a lightweight and powerful .NET extension library that turns your HTTP requests into **cURL** commands.
+**HttpClientToCurl** is a lightweight and powerful .NET extension library that turns your HTTP requests into curl commands.

-You can use its extension methods on:
-- **`HttpClient`** — to generate CURL directly when sending requests
-- **`HttpRequestMessage`** — to inspect or log CURL representations before sending
+It works with both **`HttpClient`** and **`HttpRequestMessage`**, giving you two simple ways to generate curl commands:

 ---

+### 🧰 1.
+Manual Mode

+Generate curl commands **on demand** using extension methods on either `HttpClient` or `HttpRequestMessage`.

+**Best for:**
+Debugging individual requests, creating reproducible Postman calls, or sharing API examples.

+---

-### 🧩 1.
+### 🧩 2.
 Automatic Mode

-Automatically generates cURL output whenever your app sends a request.
+Automatically generates curl output whenever your app sends a request.
 You can configure it through dependency injection:

 - **Global Registration** — enable for all `HttpClient` instances created via `IHttpClientFactory`